|In-state Tuition (per semester hour, unless noted)||$1,010|

 SMALLER.
 SMARTER.
-Texas Wesleyan is a small, student-focused learning environment where professors put critical thinking at the forefront of the university experience.
+Texas Wesleyan is a small, student-focused university where professors put critical thinking at the forefront of the learning experience.
 At Texas Wesleyan, students have face time with professors—less lecture hall and more classroom.

 Texas Wesleyan’s School of Business is AACSB-accredited, an honor bestowed on only 5 percent of the world’s business schools.
 Texas Wesleyan has also been designated a Military Friendly School and excels in educating students in business, education, liberal arts, and natural and social sciences.
 For the seventh year in a row, Texas Wesleyan has been ranked in the no. 1 tier of regional universities in the West by U.S. News & World Report.

 Texas Wesleyan’s sports teams compete in the NAIA and the Sooner Athletic Conference, and, for the third consecutive year, Texas Wesleyan recently led the conference in number of athletes named to the SAC Commissioner’s Honor Roll.